 - 1. Award recipients shall submit reimbursement requests that include required forms through OVSJG's approved system. - 2.
 New and high-risk grantees must submit supporting documentation for each reimbursable item requested. - 3.
 Award recipients are required to submit reimbursement request packages on a quarterly basis or a monthly basis, at the award recipient's preference.
 However, the award recipient must specify their preference within fifteen (15) days of the start of their grant period. - 4.
 Completed packages are due no later than the 15th day of the month following the end of the agreed reimbursement period.
+If said date falls on a weekend or holiday, the deadline shall be the next business day.
 Repeated failure to submit reimbursement packages in a timely manner may result in the elevation of the award recipient's risk status. - 5.
-Final reimbursement requests are due no later than October 10th. - 6.
+Final reimbursement requests are due no later than October 10th.
+If said date falls on a weekend or holiday, the deadline shall be the next business day. - 6.
 Requests must be submitted online using OVSJG's Financial Reimbursement Database request and tracking system.
-Once submitted, OVSJG grant managers will review the request, may solicit additional information, and approve or reject it. - Award recipients receiving a request for additional information must respond within five (5) business days.
+Once submitted, OVSJG grant managers will review the request, may solicit additional information, and approve or reject it.

+- Award recipients receiving a request for additional information must respond within five (5) business days.
 If the reimbursement total is adjusted by OVSJG, the OVSJG grant manager notifies recipients in writing by listing unallowable expenses via OVSJG's approved system. - 8.
 Award recipients requesting payment for personnel overtime expenses must include in their reimbursement request the organization's overtime payment policy, and internal documentation showing compliance with it.
 Otherwise, payment for overtime expenses will be disallowed. - 9.
 Award recipients requesting payment for personnel or consultants hired through a temporary employment agency must have received prior approval from OVSJG to use an agency.
 Otherwise, the reimbursement will not be approved.
 Furthermore, once a person has been hired though an agency, the award recipient must inform OVSJG about the hire to OVSJG in the same manner as a regular personnel change.
 Otherwise, the agency will be reimbursed for the temporary employee's expenses from the date they communicated the hire to OVSJG. - 10.
 Award recipients may request reimbursements for operating expenses related to the maintenance of telephone, computer or internet support services, or maintenance of a facility.
 However, these expenses will be limited up to the percentage that OVSJG's award is of the recipient's total budget or as necessary to support the specific project being funded.
 An award recipient may submit a written request asking for a waiver of this requirement in the event that this presents an undue hardship to the ongoing operations of the agency.
 OVSJG has the sole right to deny this request. - 11.
 Award recipients that submit three (3) late or incomplete requests within their grant award period may be designated as high-risk grantees and be in danger of having their award de-obligated and jeopardize their ability to secure additional awards from OVSJG.